d-simon/for-interaction-by-interaction/readme.md

 The tried and tested Wordpress + [Timber](http://upstatement.com/timber/) + [Twig](http://twig.sensiolabs.org/) + [estatico (modified)](https://github.com/unic/estatico).

 ### Line
-After careful consideration the easiest way to realize this quickly will be to use [paper.js](http://paperjs.org).
-This is canvas based will perform well enough with the mostly static state.
+After some consideration, the easiest way to realize this quickly seems to be [paper.js](http://paperjs.org).
+Paper.js is canvas-based and will perform well enough with the mostly static state of the line.
 If and only if I get to do the state transitions then I will resize the canvas to viewport size for the animation.

 ### Overlay Effect